calimarkus/JDStatusBarNotification/README.md

 # JDStatusBarNotification

-Highly customizable & feature rich notifications displayed below the status bar for both notch and no-notch devices.
+Highly customizable & feature rich notifications displayed below the status bar.
 Customizable colors, fonts & animations.
-Drag to dismiss.
-Landscape / portrait.
-Can show an activity indicator, a progress bar & custom views. iOS 13+.
+Supports notch and no-notch devices, landscape & portrait layouts and Drag-to-Dismiss.
+Can display a subtitle, an activity indicator, a progress bar & custom views out of the box. iOS 13+.
 Swift ready!

 Please open a [Github issue](https://github.com/calimarkus/JDStatusBarNotification/issues), if you think anything is missing or wrong.